 - 1 pound Key limes = 1/2 to 2/3 cup Key lime juice

 - 1 medium Key lime = 2 to 3 teaspoons Key lime juice

-Any time you can, try to use fresh lime juice whenever a recipe calls for it, as the flavor of fresh lime juice is much brighter and more intense than the bottled variety.
+Any time you can, try to use fresh lime juice if a recipe calls for it, as the flavor of fresh lime juice is much brighter and more intense than the bottled variety.
 But if you find yourself in a pinch, you may end up reaching for a bottle of lime juice.
 Although it seems like a simple swap, you need to be careful when substituting bottled lime juice for fresh.
-Check the label to be sure it is pure juice; some varieties, such as the popular Rose's label, is sweetened with high fructose corn syrup.
+Check the label to be sure it is pure juice; some varieties, such as the popular Rose's label, are sweetened with high fructose corn syrup.

 If you are unable to find limes or didn't plan ahead, other citrus fruits like lemons will usually work in a pinch, although the end result will not be exactly as intended.

 Key limes are available year-round, mainly from Mexico and Central America, and in the summer you may be able to find Key limes from Florida.
 (Some residents of the Florida Keys and true Key lime pie aficionados will only use Key limes from the Keys.)
 If you can't find them anywhere, however, you can substitute a combination of regular fresh lime juice and fresh lemon juice in equal proportions.
 In general, when substituting the lime and lemon juice mixture for Key lime juice, you should adjust the amount so it is 2 to 3 times less than the amount of Key lime called for in a recipe.
 In other words, if you need 3 tablespoons Key lime juice, you will use 1 to 2 tablespoons lime and lemon juice mixture.